HilalLko/php_xm_ex/README.md

 ```bash
 ./vendor/bin/phpunit
 ```
-This command will trigger Pest to run all tests and display a summary of passed and failed tests, if any.
+This command will run all tests and display a summary of passed and failed tests, if any.